meta-logic/coq-fll/README.md

 The general initial rule is admissible.

-#### SL/Examples
-Some simples proofs in the framework.

 ### Object Logics
+This directory contains a simple example showing how to use the library to prove sequents in FLL.
+It also contains two applications of the framework:
-The files in this directory formalize the necessary conditions for an object logic to have the cut-elimination property following the approach in [3].
+ 1. Formalize the necessary conditions for an object logic to have the cut-elimination property following the approach in [3].

-#### OL/OLSyntax
-General requirements imposed on the syntax of OLs to prove cut-elimination.

-#### OL/OLDefinitions
-Useful definitions and tactics for the proof of the cut-elimination theorem of Object Logics

-#### OL/OLCutElimTheorem
-In this file we show how the cut-elimination procedure for FLL can be used to prove cut-elimination for object logics that are cut-coherent in the sense [3]

-#### OL/OLExampleLJ, LK, LM, MALL

-Examples of the following object logics: propositional intuitionistic (LJ), classical (LK)  and minimal (LM) logic.
-We also encode the two-sided sequent calculus for multiplicative-additive linear logic (MALL).
-In all these files, we prove the necessary conditions to use the ```OLCutElimination```theorem in OL/OLCutElimTheorem.v

-#### OL/OLExampleNDSeq
-In this file we encode the logical rules of natural deduction and sequent calculus for minimal logic.
-Then, using the cut-elimination theorem of LL we prove the relative completeness of these systems.
+ 2. Encoding a transition system and proving some properties of it.

+The README.md file in each directory contains further details on the formalized theorems.

 ## References
 [1] _Linear Logic_ by Jean-Yves Girard.
 Theoretical Computer Science (50), pp. 1-102 (1987)